 - Abdominal Massage is an external non-invasive manipulation that aims to encourage the repositioning of internal organs that have shifted and are thereby restricting the flow of blood, lymphatics, nerves and energy.

 - Pulsing is a rhythmic, rocking form of bodywork where the woman is gently and rhythmically rocked at approximately 120-160 beats per minute, which is the same as the heartbeat within the womb.
 Pulsing releases physical responses to emotional traumas, increases blood and lymphatic circulation throughout the whole body, which is essential for good fertility, especially the pelvic region and digestion.
 Finally Fascia that wraps around every muscle & organ within the body is gently encouraged to release.
 This also allows the movement of a misaligned womb to gently shimmy back into her rightful place.

 - Acupressure is the massage of important acupuncture points.
 The finger tip is used instead of the needles with great effect.

-- Rebozo massage is founded on the Mayan traditional technique Manteadas, which uses the Mexican shawl Rebozo to rock the body in order to release tensions.
+- Rebozo massage is a technique, which uses the Mexican shawl Rebozo to rock the body in order to release tensions.
 To complete each session, the Rebozo is used to wrap the woman’s body.
 The woman is left feeling centred and grounded.

-These 4 main therapies, Maya, Acupressure, Rebozo and Pulsing, when combined allow for a much deeper, energy release than just a regular style of massage.
+These 4 main therapies, Abdominal Massage, Acupressure, Rebozo and Pulsing, when combined allow for a much deeper, energy release than just a regular style of massage.

 Who is it for?